If a second date happens, you know it’s got potential.

 - In the meantime, cook the gnocchi in boiling water just until they begin to float to the top of the water (about 4 minutes).
 Drain.
 Add gnocchi to the sausage, peppers, and sauce mixture; stir to combine.

 - Remove from the heat.
 Plate it up and serve garnished with fresh chopped basil, freshly grated Parmigiano-Reggiano, salt, and pepper to taste.

-- Eat and then go back for seconds.
+- Eat!
+Then go back for seconds.